CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilityIoCardDescriptorAllOf.md

 HasUifConnectivity returns a boolean if a field has been set.

+### GetUnsupportedPolicies

+`func (o *CapabilityIoCardDescriptorAllOf) GetUnsupportedPolicies() []string`

+GetUnsupportedPolicies returns the UnsupportedPolicies field if non-nil, zero value otherwise.

+### GetUnsupportedPoliciesOk

+`func (o *CapabilityIoCardDescriptorAllOf) GetUnsupportedPoliciesOk() (*[]string, bool)`

+GetUnsupportedPoliciesOk returns a tuple with the UnsupportedPolicies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnsupportedPolicies

+`func (o *CapabilityIoCardDescriptorAllOf) SetUnsupportedPolicies(v []string)`

+SetUnsupportedPolicies sets UnsupportedPolicies field to given value.

+### HasUnsupportedPolicies

+`func (o *CapabilityIoCardDescriptorAllOf) HasUnsupportedPolicies() bool`

+HasUnsupportedPolicies returns a boolean if a field has been set.

+### SetUnsupportedPoliciesNil

+`func (o *CapabilityIoCardDescriptorAllOf) SetUnsupportedPoliciesNil(b bool)`

+ SetUnsupportedPoliciesNil sets the value for UnsupportedPolicies to be an explicit nil

+### UnsetUnsupportedPolicies
+`func (o *CapabilityIoCardDescriptorAllOf) UnsetUnsupportedPolicies()`

+UnsetUnsupportedPolicies ensures that no value is present for UnsupportedPolicies, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)